antrea-io/antrea/docs/antrea-network-policy.md

 advanced NetworkPolicy features and apply them within a Namespace to complement the K8s NetworkPolicies.
 Similar to the ClusterNetworkPolicy resource, Antrea NetworkPolicy can also be associated with Tiers.

-**Note**: Antrea NetworkPolicy is currently in "Alpha" stage and is enabled along with Tiers and ClusterNetworkPolicy as part of the `AntreaPolicy` feature gate.

 ### The Antrea NetworkPolicy resource